shaloo/docs.arcana/docs/howto/integrate_auth/integrate_wagmi.md

       Here is the [wagmi integration example source code](https://github.com/arcana-network/auth-wagmi-example) for your reference.

 You have successfully integrated your dApp with the Arcana Wagmi Connector.
-Users can choose and use Arcana wallet or one of the built-in wallet connectors in Wagmi and sign blockchain transactions.
+Users can choose and use the Arcana wallet or one of the built-in wallet connectors in Wagmi and sign blockchain transactions.

 ## What's Next?